Green's theorem

 In vector calculus, Green's theorem relates a line integral around a simple closed curve C to a double integral over the plane region D (surface in $\R^2$) bounded by C. It is the two-dimensional special case of Stokes' theorem (surface in $\R^3$).
 In one dimension, it is equivalent to the fundamental theorem of calculus.
 In two dimensions, it is equivalent to the divergence theorem.

+It is named after mathematical physicist George Green.